Wulfheart/laravel-mailto/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/wulfheart/laravel-mailto.svg?style=flat-square)](https://packagist.org/packages/wulfheart/laravel-mailto)

 Laravel-Mailto allows you to generate mailto-links with recipients, cc and bcc, subject and body.
 If an user clicks the link it opens the default mail editor prefilled with data.
+This comes in handy if you want your users to have the ability to send emails from their own client.

 ## Installation